Floppy/dashmonitor/README.md

 # dashmonitor

 A simple utility daemon for monitoring dash buttons on a local network and calling webhooks associated with them.
 Press button, call URL.
 Easy.
+This was written originally to create a [poo button](https://floppy.org.uk/blog/2016/11/20/the-poo-button/), which then got written up in [Wired](http://www.wired.co.uk/article/amazon-dash-hack-poo-button-internet-of-things).

 ## Installation